Oubaida996/TypeScript-Learning/ReadME.md

 Each property in an object type must have a type that represent it.

+#### Custome Types :

+- Type Aliases :
+  It creates a new name for a type. it doesn't actually create a new type - it creates a new name to refer to the type.

 #### The benifits of types inside typeScript :

 - Catch the error before Runtime the code.